 Designing the right survey design

-As mentioned before, your data will help you track positive and negative outcomes only if your survey is designed properly.
+As mentioned before, your data will help you track positive and negative outcomes only if your survey is designed correctly.

-There are many impact consultants out there that can help you design a good survey, appropriate to your context and relevant to your outcomes.
+Many impact consultants can help you design a good survey appropriate to your context and relevant to your outcomes.
 For example, if your organization has an intervention to reduce poverty through job creation, your survey should collect enough information about how the new job has improved the household’s conditions.
-It’s not enough to learn that the household income is higher; you need to understand what that income is being used.
-Education?
+It’s not enough to learn that the household income is improved; you need to understand what is being used for Education?
 Healthcare?
 Food?

-If your organization is working on multiple countries, you can start by grouping the countries in regions based on context similarities, poverty line, language, etc. It’s important to analyze if the regions are similar enough for you to use the same survey or if you need to make some adjustments depending on the region.
+If your organization is working on multiple countries, you can start by grouping the countries in regions based on context similarities, poverty line, language, etc. It’s important to analyze if the areas are similar enough for you to use the same survey or if you need to make some adjustments depending on the region.

 In any case, we recommend starting by collecting data in one country only.
-This will help you analyze what kind of results you are getting, what questions or options within your question might not be relevant to your target population, etc. If you apply those learnings to your next country or region, you are more likely to end up with relevant outcome data.
+This will help you analyze what results you are getting, what questions or options within your question might not be relevant to your target population, etc. Then, if you apply those learnings to your country or region, you are more likely to have relevant outcome data.

 Some international development organizations are concerned about having huge surveys that will overwhelm their respondents.
 To avoid cutting out questions that might provide important information, you can identify the survey responses you can gather using observation.
 For example, if you visit the household to apply for your survey, you don’t need to ask about the roof's material; you can observe it.
 Short surveys save resources and increase result collection.

 Scoring survey responses.